 Estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, as well as judgments made by management, in the process of applying the Company’s accounting policies, that have the most significant effect on the amounts recognized in the financial statements, are discussed below.Revenue recognition – percentage-of-completion for off-shore cable contracts

 The Company uses the percentage-of-completion method in accounting for its fixed price construction contracts related to the segment Submarine Power Cable Installation.

 Use of the percentage of completion method requires the group to estimate the services performed to data as a proportion of the total services to be performed.
 Management estimates completion based on an assessment of certain technical criteria in the project execution plan that have to be met in order to achieve a certain level of percentage of completion, as opposed to using costs incurred as a measure of completion.

 The primary risk in the execution of projects relates to the offshore installation phase.
 Hence, profit margin is not recorded until the progress of the project has reached a stage of minimum 25 percent technical completion and that the offshore installation phase has commenced.

-The project shall need to progress into the cable-laying phase before the minimum 25 percent age of technical completion is reached.
-Prior to reaching a progress of minimum 25 percent technical completion, and subject to a foreseen positive project margin, project revenue is accrued to match the actual costs incurred at the estimated stage.
+Projects must have progressed into the cable-laying phase before the minimum 25 percentage of technical completion is reached.
+Prior to reaching a progress of minimum 25 percent technical completion,and subject to a foreseen positive project margin, project revenue is accrued to match the actual costs incurred at the estimated stage.

 Were the progress to differ by +/- 10% from management’s estimates, the amount of revenue recognized in 2017 would be +/- USD 20.3 million (2016: USD 8.9 million).